aminya/typescript-optimization/README.md

 - ES6 and above: traditional `for` is **faster** than `for-of` that is faster than `for-in`
 - ES5 and lower:Traditional `for` is **similar to** `for-of` and both faster than `for-in`.

 If you notice, you see by targeting ES5 the TypeScript compiler converts `for-of` to the `traditional-for`, and that makes it faster than the original `for-of`!!
+Actually, by setting `    "downlevelIteration": true
+`, you can make `for-of` slow in ES5 too!!!.

 ```typescript
 // Traditional